yuzu2yan/cat-meme-locomotion/README.md

 2. Add a new subcommand to `cli.py`
 3. Update README

-## License 📄

-This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments 🙏

 - [Genesis](https://github.com/Genesis-Embodied-AI/Genesis) - Physics simulation
 - [Unitree Robotics](https://www.unitree.com/) - Go2 robot model
 - [Ultralytics](https://github.com/ultralytics/ultralytics) - YOLOv8 implementation

-## Contributing 🤝

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## Future Improvements 🚧

-- [ ] Implement animal-specific pose estimation models
-- [ ] Support real-time webcam input
-- [ ] Support more robot models
-- [ ] Implement 3D pose estimation
-- [ ] Motion learning and style transfer